Datuk

-Datuk (or its variant Dato or Datu) is a Malay title commonly used in Brunei, Indonesia, and Malaysia, as well as a traditional title by Minangkabau people in West Sumatra, Indonesia.
+Datuk (or its variant Dato' or Datu; literally: grandfather) is a Malay honorific title commonly used in Brunei, Indonesia, and Malaysia, as well as a traditional title by Minangkabau people in West Sumatra, Indonesia.
+Use of the title various between locations, in some cases being bestowed by a ruler and in other cases being inherited by family line.

-The title of the wife of Datuk is Datin.
+The title of the wife of a male Datuk is Datin.
+Women with the title can take either the title Datin or Datuk.